MND Australia

 Associate Professor Rebekah Ahmed is a NHMRC Early Career Fellow at the Brain and Mind Centre and staff specialist Neurologist at Royal Prince Alfred Hospital, where she directs the multidisciplinary Memory and Cognition Clinic.
 She is a clinician scientist with her research focusing on metabolic biomarkers in neurodegeneration.
 Rebekah joined the MNDRA Research Committee in 2020.

-Image of Professor Samar Aoun, WA
+Image of Professor Anthony Akkari, WA

-Professor Samar Aoun, WA
+Professor Anthony Akkari, WA

 Image of Professor Ian Blair, NSW